frankcohen/EleksTubeIPSHack/README.md

 * NeoPixel library for RGB LEDs (link coming)

 # Hardware
-My (SmittyHalibut) notes from reverse engineering the board
+@SmittyHalibut notes from reverse engineering the board

 ## Display boards
 The card edge connector has 13 connection points on each side, but both sides are tied together, so there are only 13 unique pins.